Mideas-Touch/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Task 5 - prints all single digit numbers of base 10 starting from 0, followed by a new line.
 - Task 6 - prints all single digit numbers of base 10 starting from 0, followed by a new line.
 	- You are not allowed to use any variable of type char
 	- You can only use the putchar function twice (every other function (printf, puts, etc…) is forbidden)
+- Task 7 - prints the lowercase alphabet in reverse, followed by a new line.